github/opensource.guide/_articles/metrics.md

   maintainer-health: "Maintainer Health"
 ---

-Your project is starting to grow. 🌱  Well, you think it's growing.
-Is it growing?
-Let's talk about how to measure and track the success of your open source project.

 ## Why measure anything?

 Data, when used wisely, can help you make better decisions as an open source maintainer.
 For example, data can help you: